d3ska/d3ska.github.io/_posts/2021-11-06-sets-in-java.md

 #### HashSet

 Java HashSet class is used to create a collection that uses a hash table for storage.
 It inherits the AbstractSet class and implements mentioned Set interface.
-The important points about Java HashSet class are: HashSet stores the elements by using a mechanism called hashing.
+The important points about Java HashSet class are:
-It offers constant time performance for the basic operations (add, remove, contains and size), but doesn't maintain the insertion order.
+* It stores unique elements and permits nulls
+* It's backed by a HashMap
+The performance of a HashSet is affected mainly by two parameters – its Initial Capacity and the Load Factor.
+The expected time complexity of adding an element to a set is O(1) which can drop to O(n) in the worst case scenario (only one bucket present) – therefore, it's essential to maintain the right HashSet's capacity.

 #### LinkedHashSet

 The LinkedHashSet is an ordered version of HashSet that maintains a doubly-linked List across all elements.
+That's why it requires more storage, and it's slower than HashSet.
+Because LinkedHashSet maintains linked lists internally.
 When the iteration order is needed to be maintained this class is used.
 If we would like to iterate through elements in LinkedHashSet, the elements will be at the same order as they were inserted.

 #### TreeSet